Erlemar/Erlemar.github.io/README.md

 Natural language processing in machine learning helps to accomplish a variety of tasks, one of which is extracting information from texts.
 This [notebook](https://github.com/Erlemar/Erlemar.github.io/blob/master/Notebooks/Fate_Zero_explore.ipynb) is an overview of several text exploration methods using English translation of Japanese light novel "Fate/Zero" as an example.

 ### NLP.
 Text generation with Markov chains
-This [notebook](https://github.com/Erlemar/Erlemar.github.io/blob/master/Notebooks/Markov_chain_nlp.ipynb) shows how a new text could be generated based on a given corpus using an idea of Markov chains.
+This [notebook](https://github.com/Erlemar/Erlemar.github.io/blob/master/Notebooks/Markov_chain_nlp.ipynb) shows how a new text can be generated based on a given corpus using an idea of Markov chains.
 I start with simple first-order chains and with each step improve model to generate better text.

+### NLP.
+Text summarization
+This [notebook](https://github.com/Erlemar/Erlemar.github.io/blob/master/Notebooks/Summarize.ipynb) shows how text can be summarized choosing several most important sentences from the text.
+I explore various methods of doing this based on a news article.

 ## Clustering
 ### Clustering with KMeans